moveforward/silverstripe-eventapi/README.md

 # Configuration

-Update _config/config.yml and add you EventFinder API account details in the appropriate places.
+Update _config/config.yml and add you EventFinder API username and password details in the appropriate places.

+# Usage